drinkataco/media-servarr/README.md

 - Transmission - [transmissionbt.com](https://transmissionbt.com)
 - Homarr - [homarr.dev](https://homarr.dev/)

-It will be helpful to check out each application in [./charts](./charts) and its README for more information.
+It will be helpful to check out all available application in [./charts](./charts) and its README for more information.

 The [media-servarr](./charts/media-servarr/) chart allows you to install and manage all the applications in one installation - and coordinate extras, such as shared persistent volumes and network policies.